mosop/optarg/README.md

 A named argument value accessor is a method to get a named argument's value.

-For a named argument, a nillable value accessor is also defined.
-If a value is not set, the nillable value accessor returns nil instead raises an exception.
-The name of a nillable value accessor has a trailing `?` character.
+For a named argument, a nilable value accessor is also defined.
+If a value is not set, the nilable value accessor returns nil instead raises an exception.
+The name of a nilable value accessor has a trailing `?` character.

 Named argument value accessors are defined in model objects and argument value containers.